 It is important to note that specialist students and doctoral students share many of the same courses required for state of Florida certification as a school psychologist and national standards consistent with the National Association of School Psychologists (NASP).
-As such, there is considerable overlap between the two programs.
+Given the considerable overlap within the curriculum, grade point average and academic standing is cumulative across the programs.
 Regardless of the route to admission, all candidates must complete at minimum two years of doctoral coursework at the institution and one year of doctoral internship.
-A sample model curriculum for each route to admission is provided on pages 44-52.
+A sample model curriculum for each route to admission is provided below.